preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 Remove a property by clicking the dust bin.

-For setting for a property, do the following:
+To edit settings for a property, do the following:

 1 Click the cog wheel for the property.